-In 2008, CPW set the population objective at 2,000-2,500 animals (Figure 4).
-The intent was to maintain the population at that level.
-Since then, the estimated post-hunt population has averaged approximately 1,650 pronghorn.
-This estimate is below the 2008 objective range.
-The estimated post-hunt population size for PH-14 reached its peak, above 4,000 animals, in the early 1990s (Figure 4).
-Since that time, the population model depicts a decline to the current (2018) estimated population size of approximately 1,400 animals.
-The average estimated population size throughout the 1990s was 2,950 animals (Table 2), which has decreased since then.
+In 2008, CPW set the population objective at 1,000-1,500 animals (Figure 4).
+At that time, the estimated population was below the objective range.
+Since then, the estimated post-hunt population has averaged approximately 925 pronghorn.
+The estimated post-hunt population size for PH-16 reached its peak in the early 1990s at approximately 1,300 animals (Figure 4).
+Since that time, after a three-year sharp decline, the population model depicts relative stability with a gentle incline to the current (2018) estimated population size of approximately 900 animals.
+The average estimated population size throughout the 1990s was 970 animals (Table 2).
 A sharp decline occurred in the mid-1990s.
 Drought conditions combined with high female harvest are the likely cause.
-A severe drought in 2002 may have exacerbated the decline further, with poor fawn recruitment observed.

-Management Herd 1990s 2000s 2010 - 2018 2008 Post-hunt Population Population Average Population Average Population Average Management Objective Pronghorn - Northern San Luis Valley PH-14 2,950 2,110 1,570 2,000 - 2,500
+Management Herd 1990s 2000s 2010 - 2018 2008 Post-hunt Population Wanagement Heru Population Average Population Average Population Average Management Objective Pronghorn - Southern San Luis Valley PH-16 970 810 940 1,000 - 1,500